 Meshki and Skeleton have vast differences.
 Although Meshki is derived from Skeleton, it's far more complete than her parent.
 Just have a look at Skeleton's website.
 Most of the code there doesn't belong to original Skeleton and there are many custom CSS alongside the site.
 But this website is pure Meshki, and uses custom.css to customize website-related stuff.

 Meshki uses a fixed structure to lessen the burden of setting extra ids and classes.
 So you always need to create the same structure for all your apps.
 Don't worry, this structure is very basic and it does not limit you in any ways.
+You can check out the Boilerplate's source code to get started quickly.

-First of all, you need to have a <div> with the sidenav class, just after the beginning of the body.
-Your sidenav's links will reside in here.
-Then, you need to create a <div> after the sidenav's div, with the container class.
+class.
 The rest of your body should be created inside the "container" div.
 Inspect the elements on this page to understand the structure.
 Ah!
 Here's a sample code:

 <!DOCTYPE html>